-After stints in the Byrds (Crosby) and Buffalo Springfield (Stills), a triumphant Woodstock appearance and a well-received self-titled debut album in 1969, Crosby, Stills and Nash were established as a low-key supergroup that emphasized singing and songwriting above all, and their example contributed to the evolution of the singer/songwriter movement in the Seventies.
+After stints in the Byrds (Crosby) and Buffalo Springfield (Stills), a triumphant Woodstock appearance and a well-received self-titled debut album in 1969, Crosby, Stills and Nash were established as a low-key supergroup that emphasized singing and songwriting above all, and their example contributed to the evolution of the singer/songwriter movement in the 70s.

 Latecomer Young's rougher, more immediate style did not always mesh easily with CSN's polished vocal harmonies, though the ostensibly disparate approaches coalesced nicely on 1970's Déjà Vu.
 Still, "Ohio" was a rare, spontaneous triumph.

 Just weeks after the shooting, the foursome gathered at The Record Plant studio in Los Angeles, California.
 Legendary recording engineer Bill Halverson, who had previously worked with the band, supervised the session.
 In an interview with Tony Bittick, Halverson recalled: "I don't recall us doing more than two or three takes of it with live vocal and live harmonies, and everybody chiming in….
 The mood was very intense."
 That intensity was captured in the song's bristling energy – the antithesis of beloved Crosby, Stills and Nash tunes like "Suite: Judy Blue Eyes" and "Marrakesh Express."
 From the opening line ("Tin soldiers and Nixon coming") through Young's tortured guitar fills to the scruffy unison vocals that carry the song to its electrifying climax, this brooding lamentation smoldered with disbelief and rage.